canvas-gamification/canvas-gamification-junit-tests/src/oop/creating_objects_from_classes/hard/q1/QuestionText.md

 ## Question Text

-Given the dog class below, initialize a Dog with the following properties in the main method below:
+Suppose you have defined a `Dog` class to model your pet, and now you want to test it to make sure that it works.
+Given the dog class below, create a test class called `DogTest` with a main method and initialize a `Dog` object with the following attributes:
 - Name: "Piper"
 - Age: 8
 - Weight: 12.5

 Then, call the `eat` method and the `bark` method on the created dog object.
+The result from doing this should be the printing of the `String` "Bark!".

+Note: You do not need to place the dog class in your submission code, the website will handle this for you.
+It is just for you to reference.

 ### Dog Class: